WinVector/vtreat/extras/MonotoneCoder.md

 ![](MonotoneCoder_files/figure-markdown_github-ascii_identifiers/regression-2.png)

-The above is kind of exciting.
+The above formulation is kind of exciting.
 You get one degree of freedom per data-row (a very large number), but a simple constraint system (that the produced predictions must follow the x-order constraints) is enough to produce reasonable fits.
 This reminiscent of the [maximum entropy formulation of logistic regression](http://www.win-vector.com/dfiles/LogisticRegressionMaxEnt.pdf), and is evidence one is working with a sort of dual-formulation of a smaller primal problem.

 Can also easily adapt to classification and to categorical inputs.